Utilitycoder/alx-frontend-javascript/0x00-ES6_basic/README.md

 ## Tasks :page_with_curl:

-- **0. Constant
+* **0. Constant
-  - [0-constant.js](./0-constants.js): learned how to instantiate variables using const and let.
+  * [0-constant.js](./0-constants.js): learned how to instantiate variables using const and let.
 Please note that I have been writing javascript for as long as I can remember.
 This is just a required task in fulfilment of ALX frontend specialization task.

+* **1. Block Scope
-* **1. [Block Scope](./1-block-scoped.js): Wrote a function that explains hoisting
+  * [1-block-scoped](./1-block-scoped.js): Wrote a function that explains hoisting